-Our group develops high-throughput solution-based methodologies to create novel heterostructures that exhibit unique physical properties.
+Our group develops solution-based methodologies to create novel semiconductors and heterostructures that exhibit unique physical properties.
 Integrating semiconductors of disparate functionalities provides a powerful route to discover synergistic properties found in neither of the constituents.
-We work on a range of constituent materials including nanocrystals, organic molecules, and metal halide perovskites.
+We work on a range of constituent materials including nanocrystals and metal halide perovskites.
 We explore the morphological, crystal, and band structure of the systems, design engineering strategies to control structural heterogeneity, and reveal energy transport across the hybrid interfaces.

 The motion and dynamics of charges, excitons and phonons control the properties of semiconducting materials and devices.
-Using various time-resolved optical techniques, we investigate the electronic and structural dynamics in materials and devices on a range of length and time scales.
+Using ultrafast pump-probe techniques, we investigate carrier and spin dynamics in materials on a range of length and time scales.
 This allows us to unravel the flow of energy in disordered semiconductors, elucidate charge transfer at the internal interfaces of heterostructures, and identify non-radiative energy loss mechanisms in devices.
 We seek to use these insights to develop new concepts for photovoltaics, light-emitting diodes, and lasers.